Quantum Hall and Light Responses in a 2D Topological Semimetal: Quantum Hall Response and Invariants

-We see that this expression interpolates between $\sigma^{xy} = -2\dfrac{e^2}{h}$ for the topological insulating phase when $\tilde{r} < 3\sqrt{3}t_2 - M$ for which $\theta_c = \pi$ all the way to $\sigma^{xy} = 0$ for the trivial insulating phase when $\tilde{r} > 3\sqrt{3}t_2 + M$ for which $\theta_c = 0$.
-The nodal ring equivalently navigates from the vicinity of $K'$ towards $K$ when increasing $\tilde{r}$ within the semimetal region such that $3\sqrt{3}t_2 - M<\tilde{r} < 3\sqrt{3}t_2 + M$.
-These results do agree with the numerical analysis shown in Fig. \ref{fig:cond} which represents the numerical evaluation of Eq. (\ref{eq:KuboCond}).
-The total Hall conductivity is thus no longer proportional to specific topological invariants in the topological semimetallic phase.
-However, as shown in Eq. (\ref{eq:Cs}), its value can be decomposed into several contributions each having its own topological interpretation, in terms of topological invariant for the $C_{\downarrow_x,-}$ term, or in terms of Berry flux accumulated by particles moving around the Fermi surface for the two other terms \cite{haldane_berry_2004}.
+We get by change of variables resulting in the Hall conductivity This expression interpolates between $\sigma^{xy} = -2\dfrac{e^2}{h}$ for the topological insulating phase when $r < 3\sqrt{3}t_2 - M$ for which $\theta_c = \pi$ all the way to $\sigma^{xy} = 0$ for the trivial insulating phase when $r > 3\sqrt{3}t_2 + M$ for which $\theta_c = 0$.
+The nodal ring equivalently navigates from the vicinity of $K'$ towards $K$ when increasing $r$ within the semimetal region such that $3\sqrt{3}t_2 - M< r < 3\sqrt{3}t_2 + M$.
+However, the quantized invariant for the $C_{\downarrow_x,-}$ term associated to the lowest-energy band characterizes the presence and robustness of the zero-energy edge mode and can therefore represent a good marker for this topological system.
+Now, regarding the other two terms traducing the Berry flux accumulated by particles moving around the Fermi surface \cite{haldane_berry_2004}, we can in fact also introduce a quantized $\mathbb{Z}_2$ invariant, valid for all range of parameters within the semimetal metal phase, such that

-Below, we show that the quantized topological response of the lowest band associated to $C_{\downarrow_x,-}$ can be measured through circularly polarized light related to a half topological semimetal.
-Then, we will address the open question of the bulk-edge correspondance in the topological semimetal.
+In this sense, we can introduce two invariants to characterize this energy band structure i.e. the $\mathbb{Z}$ quantized invariant related to the lowest energy band and a $\mathbb{Z}_2$ index formed through the second-energy band and the nodal ring region or Fermi surface.
+We observe that this topological marker revealing both the $\mathbb{Z}_2$ character associated to the second-energy band and the $\mathbb{Z}$ invariant from the lowest-energy band is revealed in the structure of the edge modes associated to the different energy bands \ref{fig:bands}.